ponyorm/pony/doc/database.txt

    .. py:attribute:: global_stats

       This is a dictionary where the statistics for executed SQL queries is aggregated from all threads.
 The key of this dictionary is the SQL statement and the value is an object of the ``QueryStat`` class.
-Before accessing this dictionary you should acquire the ``db.global_stats_lock``.